Beyond the Trade-off Curve: Multivariate and Advanced Risk-Utility Maps for Evaluating Anonymized and Synthetic Data: Visualization and Evaluation Tools

-\subsubsection{Heatmaps}
+\subsection{Heatmaps}

-Heatmaps represent the values of a data matrix by encoding them as colour intensities \parencite{Wilkinson_2009_History_heatmap}.
+As an initial approach to visualizing multiple risk and utility metrics simultaneously, we present heatmaps.
+Heatmaps represent the values of a data matrix by encoding them as color intensities \parencite{Wilkinson_2009_History_heatmap}.
 In the context of statistical disclosure control, they provide a compact overview of how multiple anonymization strategies perform across a range of risk and utility measures.

 Two main variants can be distinguished.
-In the first form, used in Section~\ref{sec:illustration} (cf. Figure \ref{fig:heatmap}), the heatmap displays anonymization approaches as rows and evaluation measures as columns.
-Each tile then shows the performance of one method on one risk or utility metric, with darker or lighter colours indicating higher or lower values, depending on the scale.
+In the first form, used in Figure \ref{fig:heatmap}, the heatmap displays anonymization approaches as rows and evaluation measures as columns.
+Each tile then shows the performance of one method on one risk or utility metric (mean of 10 synthetic datasets per SDG), with darker or lighter colors indicating higher or lower values, depending on the scale.
 This layout facilitates visual comparison both across metrics (horizontally) and across anonymization strategies (vertically).
-When multiple datasets are evaluated, faceting and small multiples can be used to assign one panel per dataset, supporting cross-dataset comparisons.
+When multiple datasets are evaluated, summarizing like in Figure \ref{fig:heatmap} or faceting and small multiples can be used to assign one panel per dataset, supporting cross-dataset comparisons.
 Hierarchical clustering may be applied to reorder rows or columns based on similarity, thereby highlighting patterns or grouping structures.

 In an alternative representation, each heatmap corresponds to a single anonymization method, with utility measures along one axis and risk measures along the other.
-Here, the tile colour reflects the performance on a particular utility–risk pair.
-This variant highlights joint behaviour across metrics and can be useful for examining interaction structures or identifying imbalanced profiles (e.g., methods that perform well in utility but poorly in specific risk dimensions).
+Here, the tile color reflects the performance on a particular utility–risk pair.
+This variant highlights joint behavior across metrics and can be useful for examining interaction structures or identifying imbalanced profiles (e.g., methods that perform well in utility but poorly in specific risk dimensions).
 However, comparisons between methods are then made across different plots, rather than within a single unified display.

 In both formats, enhancements such as numeric value labels, normalization per measure, or visual markers for Pareto-optimal methods (e.g., asterisks or outlines) can improve interpretability.
 Despite their strengths, heatmaps represent only univariate values per tile, so inter-metric correlations and higher-order patterns remain hidden.
 Colour encoding may distort perception, especially when a few large values compress the visual range of the smaller ones.